ScarlettZ98/scarlettz98.github.io/README.md

 ## Getting Started

-1. Open `index.html` in your browser
+1. Open `public/index.html` in your browser
-2. You'll see a black canvas - this is your empty Three.js scene
+2. You'll see a black canvas with a green rotating cube
 3. Check the browser console for confirmation messages
-4. Start adding your 3D objects in `script.js`
+4. Start adding your 3D objects in `src/js/script.js`

+## Adding 3D Models

+1. Place your models in `src/assets/models/`
+2. Use GLTFLoader for .gltf/.glb files (recommended)
+3. Example code is provided in the models README

+## Adding Textures

+1. Place textures in `src/assets/textures/`
+2. Use TextureLoader to load them
+3. Organize by type (materials, environments, etc.)

 ## Development Guidelines